ESG on the rise in private banking

 A report published by the Economist Intelligence Unit in February (Financing sustainability: Asia Pacific embraces the ESG challenge) found that more than two-thirds of investors in Asia Pacific intended to increase their allocations to sustainable investing over the next 12 months.

-Kam Shing Kwang, CEO Asia Pacific Private Bank, and Diana Robinson, Asia Head of Investments and Advice at JPMorgan Private Bank, note that clients are looking for 100% sustainable investing solutions that create impact as well as robust financial returns and that there is also interest in thematic opportunities.
+Kam Shing Kwang, CEO for J.P.
+Morgan Private Bank in Asia, and Diana Robinson, Head of Investments and Advice for the Private Bank in Asia, note that clients are looking for 100% sustainable investing solutions that create impact as well as robust financial returns and that there is also interest in thematic opportunities.
 So how does the bank source potential opportunities for clients in Asia Pacific?

 “We have dedicated resources on the manager solutions and alternative investments due diligence teams that are responsible for the search and selection of investment managers focused on sustainable investments,” Robinson explains.
 “Our manager solutions team has utilized sustainable investment strategies since 2004 and our rigorous research process seeks to identify managers at the forefront of this development.”